 Undercover When Alone: In "Diversity Hire", ISIS has been infiltrated by an enemy agent.
 At one point when he believes himself to be alone, he refers to himself by the name he gave ISIS.
 His last line in the episode was, in fact, him saying that Conway Stern was not his real name.

 Barry Dillon of ODIN is disturbingly fond of his MK.
 VII Desert Eagle.

 In his younger days, Woodhouse opted to carry a pair of sawed-off double barreled shotguns.

 We Have to Get the Bullet Out: Subverted in 'Coyote Lovely' when Archer gets shot by border patrol.
 He is taken to an unlicensed veterinarian who removes the bullets from his back - only to admit he did more harm than good and they need to get Archer to a real doctor ASAP.

-Wham Episode: When Barry returns to kill Sterling's (potential) father, Major Jakov.
+Wham Episode: When Barry returns in "Crossing Over" to kill Sterling's (potential) father, Major Jakov.
 And succeeds, leaving Sterling devastated.

-"Sea Tunt Part II", the Season 4 finale, may count: Lana is pregnant.
+"Sea Tunt, Part II", the Season 4 finale: Lana is pregnant.

 What the Hell, Hero?: Pam delivers one to the entire cast at the end of "El Secuestro" for showing a sociopathic lack of concern for her well-being when she gets kidnapped.

 "Drift Problem" is a definite one for Malory.
 Sterling leaves his beloved Spy Car birthday present unlocked, so she steals it to teach him a lesson in responsibility.
 Said lesson doesn't involve giving it back.
 She sold it to Mr Ford.